slm37102/DSTR/DEBUG.md

 Memory address of the song in the song collection is the same as memory address of the song in the playlist meh?
 Should be selectedPlaylist->songList 才对 not ma?

+- oh ya good spot

 8. deletePlaylistName(PlaylistSong...) - (//delete song in song collection) change (//to update song nodes that contain the playlist to be deleted)

+- ok

 9. For duration, sscanf will return an int, that int is the number of item that has been read and return -1 when error.
 So, change if(sscanf(...) == 2), more accurate?

+- hmmm ya it make sense because i saw this implementation online so i didnt like think about it, but oh it still have problem when it type like 1:11:11, it will still able to be added...

 10. playlistMenu(), case 5:
 since we are deleting songs, why need check the song collection (using the if statement)?
 Because we are not adding song.